-Icon/Nav/Back ArrowBack to Profile
+Back to Profile

 Safety Training in Virtual Reality

-Customer Challenge
+Customer challenge

 Engineering & Inspection Services (EIS) specializes in petrochemical but has recently begun expanding into architectural and construction areas.
 Thanks to their dedication to adopting the newest technology, they are leading the way in providing their customers with advancements in laser scanning, virtual reality, and animations for cloud-based programs.
 One initiative was to offer training modules in a VR environment, but they didn’t currently have the necessary in-house resources or experience.

-Project Goals
+Project goals

-EIS had two main goals: 1) Win new business by providing a long-term customer the ability to update how they train new hires to perform process-specific, procedure-based tasks.
-2) Partner with ECAD to model and animate a safety module from the existing model and scan data into an easy-to-use VR and Windows-based executable.
+2) Partner with Team D3 to model and animate a safety module from the existing model and scan data into an easy-to-use VR and Windows-based executable.

 Solution

-Business Outcome
+Business outcome

 Conclusion

 “The use of VR for real-world environments is new and requires the use of multiple programs and processes.
-By collaborating with ECAD’s resources and expertise, we can provide our customers with the most cutting-edge technology without having to maintain an in-house team of experts to get the job done right and on time.” - John Tav, Technology Manager, Engineering & Inspection Services
+By collaborating with Team D3's resources and expertise, we can provide our customers with the most cutting-edge technology without having to maintain an in-house team of experts to get the job done right and on time.” - John Tav, Technology Manager, Engineering & Inspection Services

-Project Summary
+Project summary

-10 days
+• 10

-Autodesk Solutions
+Autodesk solutions

 • AutoCAD